-Whether we are in challenging or prosperous times, lowering the cost of production is important because every pig producer is looking for ways to maintain their farm’s profitability and ensure their farms’ future for years to come.
+Whether we are in challenging or prosperous times, lowering the cost of production is essential because every pig producer is looking for ways to maintain their farm’s profitability and ensure its future for years to come.

 Three strategies for reducing your pig cost of production

 Feed costs represent the biggest input for producers, often accounting for up to 70% of production costs.
-It is imperative for pig producers to adapt their feed strategy to maximize feed efficiency.
+Pig producers must adapt their feed strategy to maximize feed efficiency.
 Here are three ways to reduce production costs without impacting your herd’s performance.

 1. Reducing feed costs for pigs

-The pressure to reduce feed costs and the continuous effort to gain a better understanding of available feed ingredients are the biggest challenges the livestock industry currently faces.
-Around 25% of the available nutrients in feed ingredients cannot be fully utilized by the animal due to anti-nutritional factors in feed.
-Keeping that in mind, producers around the world are making a concerted effort to lower the cost of production and maximize feed efficiency based on nutritional and economic factors (which often vary) while maintaining animal welfare and using sustainable approaches to meet demands.
+The biggest challenges the livestock industry currently faces are the pressure to reduce feed costs and the continuous effort to gain a better understanding of available feed ingredients.
+The animal cannot fully utilize around 25% of the available nutrients in feed ingredients due to anti-nutritional factors in feed.
+Keeping that in mind, producers worldwide are making a concerted effort to lower the cost of production and maximize feed efficiency based on nutritional and economic factors (which often vary) while maintaining animal welfare and using sustainable approaches to meet demands.